-The internal evidence of readings was also the predominant factor in the choice of his "Neutral" text over the "Western" and "Alexandrian" texts . . . and his choice of B. . . .
-The point is that Hort did not come to his conclusion about the Byzantines and B by the genealogical method, . . .
+The internal evidence of readings was also the predominant factor in the choice of his "Neutral" text over the "Western" and "Alexandrian" texts...and his choice of B...

+The point is that Hort did not come to his conclusion about the Byzantines and B by the genealogical method,...4

 The precarious and unsatisfactory nature of internal evidence has already received some attention in the discussion of eclecticism.
-Colwell says specifically of the use of intrinsic and transcriptional probability: "Unfortunately these two criteria frequently clash in a head-on collision, because ancient scribes as well as modern editors often preferred the reading which best fits the context."6 "If we choose the reading that best explains the origin of the other reading, we are usually choosing the
+Colwell says specifically of the use of intrinsic and transcriptional probability: "Unfortunately these two criteria frequently clash in a head-on collision, because ancient scribes as well as modern editors often preferred the reading which best fits the context".5 "If we choose the reading that best explains the origin of the other reading, we are usually choosing the reading that does not fit the